errai/errai-tutorial/README.md

 Errai Getting Started Demo
 =====================

-This demo app allows users to file complaints.
+This simple demo app allows users to file complaints.

 The user interface for filing complaints is designed using plain HTML5 and CSS.
 Errai UI enables the injection of UI fields into client-side classes as well as adding dynamic behaviour to these fields (such as adding event handlers).
 The demo also makes use of Errai's two-way data binding and page navigation modules.
-This can all be seen in `ComplaintEntry.java` (which is the companion Java class of the complaint form defined in `Complaint.html`).
+This can all be seen in `ComplaintForm.java` (which is the companion Java class of the complaint form defined in `ComplaintForm.html`).

-Creating complaints is done using a simple JAX-RS endpoint and Errai's typesafe REST caller support (see the @EventHandler for the submit button in `ComplaintEntry.java`).
+Creating complaints is done using a simple JAX-RS endpoint and Errai's typesafe REST caller support (see the @EventHandler for the submit button in `ComplaintForm.java`).
 Every time a new complaint is created, the server will fire a CDI event which will be observed by all connected clients (new complaints will automatically appear on all admin pages of all connected clients).
 The relevant code for firing and observing this CDI event can be found in `UserComplaintEndpointImpl.java` and `Admin.java`.

 The filed complaints are persisted on the server as well as in the browser's offline storage (using JPA), so that admin users can access all complaints while offline.
 The complaints are automatically kept in sync with the server using Errai's data sync capabilities (see `Admin.java`).

-The demo can also be packaged as a native mobile app using Errai's Cordova module which also allows for the simple injection of integrated mobile hardware (see the injection of the Camera object in `ComplaintEntry.java` for an example).
+The demo can also be packaged as a native mobile app using Errai's Cordova module which also allows for the simple injection of integrated mobile hardware (see the injection of the Camera object in `ComplaintForm.java` for an example).

 This demo is designed to work with a full Java EE 6 server such as JBoss EAP 6 or AS 7.
 Although it should be possible to craft a deployment of this demo to a simpler web server, it's much simpler to deploy to an EE 6 capable app server.